-The A Summer Place song recorded by many including Andy Williams, Bobby Vinton and the singer and actress, Julie London.
-And kinda ironically for this film primarily set in that rocky summer place, where two relationships are literally and figuratively on the rocks this song sung by Harry Rodger Webb otherwise known as Cliff.
+The A Summer Place song was recorded by many including Andy Williams, Bobby Vinton and the singer and actress, Julie London.
+And kinda ironically for this film is primarily set in that rocky summer place, where two relationships are literally and figuratively on the rocks this song is sung by Harry Rodger Webb otherwise known as Cliff.

 Weeper Rating: 😦 😦 😦 😦 😦 /10